+And once employees get a taste of wellness benefits?
+They become connoisseurs of workplace culture.
+An impressive 88% of employees that have access to wellness programs would bid adieu to companies that don't put wellbeing front and center.

 Younger generations are the ones rewriting the corporate playbook.
 They refuse to simply work for the weekend.
 Millennials and Gen Z are more likely than Baby Boomers or Gen X to say they would leave a company that does not care about personal wellness.

 This sends a clear message to employers for the decades ahead: wellness isn't going to pass by like a trending TikTok song - it's a lasting mandate.
 To attract and retain top talent, companies must offer holistic care for their employees.

 Millennials and Gen Z aren't impressed by promises of distant rewards or old-school perks like the golden watch.
 These generations are looking for immediate, tangible benefits that enhance their lives now, not decades down the road.

 And for these young professionals, loyalty is a two-way street, and they expect employers to make the first move.
 They're seeking a new kind of workplace commitment - one that encompasses comprehensive care, genuine respect, and a living wage that allows them to truly enjoy their lives.
-And once employees get a taste of wellness benefits?
-They become connoisseurs of workplace culture.
-An impressive 88% of employees that have access to wellness programmes would bid adieu to companies that don't put wellbeing front and centre.

 So, employers, the ball is in your court.
 Want to keep your talent om-ing instead of leaving?
 It's time to stretch beyond the basic salary and create a workplace that nourishes body, mind, and spirit.

 YOUNGER WORKERS ARE MOST LIKELY TO CONSIDER LEAVING A COMPANY THAT DOES NOT FOCUS ON EMPLOYEE WELLBEING

+Employee Satisfaction

+ABOUT

-Employee Satisfaction 3.3 44 APPENDICES ABOUT KEY TAKEAWAY Employee satisfaction is strongly linked to the availability and quality of benefits their employer offers.
+Employee satisfaction is strongly linked to the availability and quality of benefits their employer offers.
 Money alone can't buy employee happiness - workers today expect that their company will also support their personal wellbeing.

-IN-DEPTH If you want to supercharge employee satisfaction, workers insist you help them thrive.
+If you want to supercharge employee satisfaction, workers insist you help them thrive.

 This is more than a passing fancy.
 Employees say their companies are obliged to provide support: Four out of five workers (85%) say their employer has a responsibility to help them tend to their wellbeing.
-Fortunately, wellbeing programmes provide an actionable path companies can use to meet these expectations.
+Fortunately, wellbeing programs provide an actionable path companies can use to meet these expectations.

 Giving employees wellbeing perks helps them actively tend to their wellbeing, and lets them know they have the green light to do so.
-This makes a major difference in your staff's ability to take care of themselves - more than half of employees with wellness programmes say they have time to take care of their wellbeing when needed (57%), but only 27% of employees without wellness programmes can say the same.
+This makes a major difference in your staff's ability to take care of themselves - more than half of employees with wellness programs say they have time to take care of their wellbeing when needed (57%), but only 27% of employees without wellness programs can say the same.

 The difference in employee satisfaction is stark.
 Sixty-one percent of workers with wellbeing benefits report being happy or extremely happy with their current company.
 In contrast, satisfaction plummets to a downtrodden 36% among those without these benefits.

-Wellness programmes also help employees feel the love from HR!
-Introduce a robust wellness programme, and watch your approval ratings soar.
+Wellness programs also help employees feel the love from HR!
+Introduce a robust wellness program, and watch your approval ratings soar.
 A solid 79% of employees with wellness perks believe HR genuinely cares about their wellbeing.
-Without these programmes?
+Without these programs?
 That number takes a nosedive to 45%.

-EMPLOYEES WITH WELLNESS PROGRAMMES ARE MORE LIKELY TO FEEL THEIR HR DEPARTMENT GENUINELY CARES ABOUT THEIR WELLBEING
+EMPLOYEES WITH WELLNESS PROGRAMS ARE MORE LIKELY TO FEEL THEIR HR DEPARTMENT GENUINELY CARES ABOUT THEIR WELLBEING

-Have a wellbeing programme Do not have a wellbeing programme

-Is Your Employee Benefits Package Optimised?
+Is Your Employee Benefits Package Optimized?